Lateral spreading effects on VLBI radio images of neutron star merger jets: Introduction

 Radio images were used in \cite{Mooley_2018,Ghirlanda_2019} to constrain $\theta_{\rm obs}$.
 This data was subsequently used by \cite{Hotokezaka_2018} and \cite{wang} to constrain the Hubble constant to $H_{0}=68.9^{+4.7}_{-4.6} \textrm{km}\ \textrm{s}^{-1}\textrm{Mpc}^{-1}$ and $H_{0}=69.5^{+4}_{-4} \textrm{km}\ \textrm{s}^{-1}\textrm{Mpc}^{-1}$ respectively.
 The semi-analytic afterglow models used in these works were limited to non-spreading jets.

 GRB and merger jets have been studied extensively in the literature.
 Semi-analytic models based on non-spreading jets have been successful in the study of afterglow light curves.
 However, jets are expected to laterally expand at late times.
-The inclusion of spreading effects is crucial to study the light curves and images.
+As lateral spreading is most significant at late times, after the light curve peaks, this effect is often not included in semi-analytic modelling (e.g. \citealt{Salafia_2019, Ghirlanda_2019, Beniamini_2020}).
+However, lateral spreading hastens the light curve peak.
+In the case of afterglows observed off-axis, it also steepens the rise of the light curve \citep{lamb2021_2}.
+As we show in this work, it can also modify the properties of radio images.
+Therefore, inclusion of spreading effects is crucial to study the light curves and images.
 In this paper the properties of synthetic images of both non-spreading and laterally spreading jets are studied.
 In \S\ref{sec:numerical} we describe the numerical method used to model the images.
-In \S\ref{sec:imagediscussion} we consider laterally spreading/non-spreading jets to evaluate the afterglow images and in \S\ref{sec:degendis} the results are applied to a GW17017-like system.
-We explicitly show how the combination of afterglow light curve and image observations can break the degeneracy.
+In \S\ref{sec:imagediscussion} we consider laterally spreading/non-spreading jets to evaluate the afterglow images.
+We demonstrate the importance of including lateral spreading in semi-analytic image calculations.
+In \S\ref{sec:degendis} the results are applied to a GW17017-like system.
 Summary conclusions are given in \S\ref{sec:conclusions}.